ddnexus/rematch/README.md

 The first time a new rematch test is run, its returned value is recorded in a `*.rematch` `YAML::Store` file (placed next to the test file).
 The next times the same test will run, its fresh returned value will be rematched against the recorded value, passing or failing the test as usual.

-### Update the stored values
+### How to update the stored values

 When your code change you need to update the stored values with the new values from your current code.
-That is done by deleting the store files and re-running the test.
+With `rematch` you don't need to edit the test files, you just delete the store files and re-run the tests, which will recreate the new updated stores.

 You have a couple of options to do that:

-- You can manually delete the specific store files (e.g. `frontend_test.rb.rematch`) and re-run the test(s)
+- You can manually delete the specific store files (e.g. `frontend_test.rb.rematch`) and re-run the test(s).
 - Or you can run the test(s) with the `--rematch-rebuild` option.
 For example:

     ```sh